buenavista62/BCC22_new/README.md

     }
 ```

-The baseURI can either be set as a constructor variable when deploying the contract, or it can be set/changed later using the 'setBaseURI' function.
+The `baseURI` can either be set as a constructor variable when deploying the contract, or it can be set/changed later using the `setBaseURI` function.

 ```solidity
 constructor(string memory baseURI) ERC721('BCC EuroMouse - Halloween Edition', 'EUMOUSE') {